 - Direct, graduated patient-care responsibilities throughout your training

 - Extensive clinical, research, and education didactic curricula

 - Full-time, dedicated, and accessible faculty with expertise in all subspecialties of neurology

 - Assistance and mentorship in achieving your professional goals

 - Interdisciplinary collaboration throughout the highly integrated systems of Mayo Clinic

 Mayo Clinic's Adult Neurology Residency is accredited by the Accreditation Council for Graduate Medical Education.

-Graduates are eligible to take the board examination of the American Board of Psychiatry and Neurology.
+After successfully completing this residency, you are eligible to take the board examination of the American Board of Psychiatry and Neurology.

 The Adult Neurology Residency began at Mayo Clinic's campus in Rochester in 1919.
 Since that time, more than 500 residents have completed training in this program.
 Nine residents complete the program annually.